Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-08-04**
+## 🗓️ Date: **2025-08-05**

 ### 💬 Today's Insight:
 ```
-> What lies behind us and what lies before us are tiny matters compared to what lies within us. ❤️ - Ralph Waldo Emerson
+> The process is more important than the results.
+And if you take care of the process, you will get the results. ❤️ - M.S.
+Dhoni
 ```

 ---